JoepVanlier/Hackey-Trackey/README.md

 By default, tracked notes do not overlap.
 However, for some purposes, overlap may be desirable (some monophonic VSTs interpret this as glide/legato mode).
 For this, one can use the column L. Setting 1 in a row here, means that this note will be glided into.
-This is implementing by simpliy stretching the previous note a little bit (the amount is stored in tracker.magicOverlap).
+This is implemented by simpliy stretching the previous note.
 Legato is only applied to channel 1 in the tracker.
+Note that performing a legato from and to the same note will result in the second note not displaying in the tracker.
+This is not a bug, but a workaround to fix note OFF issues with the resulting MIDI item.

 ## Special keys
 | Key                   | Action 								|